eucp-project/storyboards/stories/constraining.md

 ## Main results

-- Providing improved climate estimates of the near future: the Best10 projections are improved in comparison to UNINIT40 under certain circumstances, as for instance when the skill measures calculated for the 20-year hindcasts indicate improved skill in Best10 compared to UNINIT40 and the projected changes for the next 20 years differ between Best10 and UNINIT40.
+Providing improved climate estimates of the near future: the Best10 projections are improved in comparison to UNINIT40 under certain circumstances, as for instance when the skill measures calculated for the 20-year hindcasts indicate improved skill in Best10 compared to UNINIT40 and the projected changes for the next 20 years differ between Best10 and UNINIT40.
 This latter criterion indicates that the constraint leads to modified estimates of near-term climate change.

+SPNA=sub-polar North Atlantic, SAH=Sahel, WAS=Western Asia, SAS=Southern Asia.

-The figure shows how the distribution functions get narrower and emphasises more the larger values with the constrained ensemble (red lines) versus the unconstrained ensemble (blue lines).
+The figure shows how the distribution functions in these regions get narrower and emphasises more the larger values with the constrained ensemble (red lines) versus the unconstrained ensemble (blue lines).

 :::